 Halloween amusement parks and activities in Europe

-Cinecittà World have rolled out the red carpet for Halloween!
-An A-list cast of creatures are roaming the park waiting to give you a fright, and the guys and ghouls of the park have pulled out all the stops when it comes to decorating.
+Cinecittà World haw rolled out the red carpet for Halloween!
+An A-list cast of evil creatures is roaming the park waiting to give you a fright, and the guys and ghouls of the park have pulled out all the stops when it comes to decorating.

 Original movie sets come back to life with mummies and zombies, there’s a perilous path inside the Horror House, and the devilish crew of the EROTIKA IV submarine are creeping around.
 You can even go straight to HELL… the infernal rollercoaster!

 If you’re with little ones, never fear – there’s face-painting, trick-or-treating, Halloween shows on the main street, and a house of horrors for children, made by children!

 Just 45 minutes from Rome, there’s enchantment waiting!
 And for Halloween they’ve really gotten in the spirit.
 Along with the usual 40-some attractions and rides, there’s a huge Alcatraz-themed escape room, where insane inmates and the hungry undead are waiting to give chase.

 You can expect plenty of tongue-in-cheek humor, a spooky atmosphere, and jump-scares to make Halloween memorable.